lalelisealstad/mybook-dashboard/README.md

 - top five rated books
 - top five popular books based on rating count
 - books from your top authors

-### Use api to give single books insights
- example, this is the longest book you have read and show pic of book